Skip to main content

 The Windows account secret type allows you to work with local and domain user accounts on a specific computer.

-The system automatically logs the user in to the selected Windows account (after clicking Connect in the Ekran System Connection Manager) to start using the secret.
+The system automatically logs the user in to the selected Windows account (after clicking Connect in the Syteca Connection Manager) to start using the secret.

 3.3.
 Unix Accounts (SSH)